laryakan/fbhunlock/README.md

 - Do "The Fade" Terminus in Timelines (Rating 1)
 - Get a Xenon H (the one unlocked through Timelines in Tharkra's Cascade XV or another)
 - Research "Xenon Equipment"
-THEN: The new H research should be available, research it and it will unlock the Xenon H to be build in your own Wharf
+THEN: The new H research should be available, research it and it will unlock the Xenon H to be build in your own Shipyard

 ## Technically (How it works) ?
 - CUE which enables F, B and H research is triggered with the same conditions which adds ships in the universe from Vanilla Timelines
 - If you met Timelines requirement, have researched Xenon Equipment and own a F, B or H, additionals research for the designated ship will be available for research
-- Once the research is done, you will be able to buil the designated ship with a new Default method or Terran method.
+- Once the research is done, you will be able to build the designated ship with a new Default method or Terran method.
 The old Default method has become Xenon method and is still not available to the player.

 ## Alternative ?
 This mod aim to add these 3 ships build method in a "lore friendly" way, reproducing the way the Cutlass, Odachi and Sapporo are made available for building, but with the Xenon Reseach Equipment in addition.